The EARN IT Act of the USA—Trust Must Be Earned

 The crypto-messenger Signal was recently the subject of much media attention.
-On April 8th 2020 the company announced that it would withdraw from the US market if the EARN IT Act came into force.
-It remains to be seen which other companies will position themselves so clearly in the coming months.
+On April 8th, 2020 the company announced that it would withdraw from the US market if the EARN IT Act came into force.
+It remains to be seen which other companies will position themselves so clearly in the upcoming months.

 What Stage in the Legislative Process Are we at?

-So far, hearings on the EARN IT Act have been held in committee.
-We have no information as to when it is expected to be passed by the Senate and the House of Representatives.
-The current status of the legislative process can be followed here: S. 3398 - EARN IT Act of 2020.
-However, the legislative process and the practice of legal interpretation in the USA is different from that in Germany.
+Important: The legislative process and the practice of legal interpretation in the USA is different from the German one.
 US courts act according to the so-called common law.
 They can influence legislation with their jurisdiction.
 As a result, the EARN IT Act may already be in effect, although the law has not yet been passed.

 Statement of the Boxcryptor Founders Andrea Pfundmeier and Robert Freudenreich